xiaoxianyu-office/mm/Getting-Started-with-Mobs.md

 ```

 tutorial_pirate:
-  # Basic part of a mob, this must be an alpha numeric, unique value as its how the mob is identified by the plugin.
+  # Internal name used by MythicMobs, this must be an alpha numeric, unique value as its how the mob is identified by the plugin.

   Type: ZOMBIE
   # Base mob type, must be a valid Minecraft Entity.